Code-Institute-Submissions/User_centric_frontend_project/README.md

 All other media, except where mentioned above, is taking from code Institute, for this project purposes.
 The hamburger menu was inspired from, https://www.youtube.com/watch?v=HAUB4CRfOr0

 ## Acknowledgements
-Some of the style as full-width background blend mode, is been inspired from www.w3schools.com.
 Thanks to my Mentor Anthony Ngene for his guidelines and support throw this project.